 Tuesday Sangha on Zoom with Guiding Teacher, Chas DiCapua

 Theme of Dharma Talks: Body

 Gleaning Wisdom: Suffering and the End of Suffering

 Currently occurring via Zoom, Sangha meetings on Tuesday evenings are a mix of meditation with instruction, silent meditation, in-depth explanation about meditation practice, teaching on some aspect of the Buddhist spiritual path, and time for questions and discussion.
 Meditation periods are 30-45 minutes in length.

-A member of the Steering Circle begins the evening with a short reminder of the origin of the land where we practice and our Buddhist lineage to support the aspect of gratitude, compassion, and our connection to all beings.
+A Sangha member begins the evening with a short reminder of the origin of the land where we practice and our Buddhist lineage to support the aspect of gratitude, compassion, and our connection to all beings.

-Teachings and meditation instructions will focus on a particular theme that we will work with over a period of one month or perhaps several months.
+Teachings and meditation instructions will focus on a particular theme that we will work with over time.

 Small Group Discussion